gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 #### More Examples

-Let's modify the sample a bit:
+Let's modify sample a bit:

 ``` csharp
 foreach (var process in Process.GetProcessesByName("notepad"))